-The Audit Committee is duly constituted as per the provisions of the Act, applicable Rules framed thereunder read with the listing regulations.
+The Audit Committee is duly constituted as per the provisions of the Act, applicable Rules framed the reunder read with the listing regulations.
 The primary objective of the committee is monitoring and supervising the Management's financial reporting process to ensure accurate and timely disclosures with highest levels of transparency, integrity and quality of financial reporting.

-Committee comprises of Chairman - Shri K. Thanu Pillai, Independent Director and two other Independent Director members - Shri Syed Anis Hussain, and Shri S.N.Rao.
+Committee comprises of Chairman - Shri K. Thanu Pillai, Independent Director and two other Independent Director members -Shri Syed Anis Hussain, and Shri S.N.Rao.
+The Committee met 4(four) times during the year.
+Details of terms of reference of the Committee, number and dates of meetings held and attendance of Members during the year are part of the Corporate Governance Report.